-"Oh!"
-Mary wanted to cry again.
-She threw her arms around Bart.
 "That must have hurt," she said.

-Red came back and the train began to move again.
-"Sure it hurt," Bart told her, but his voice was almost cheerful.
+Red came back and the train began Red came back and the train began to move again.
+"Sure it hurt," Bart told her, but his "Sure it hurt," theerful.
+"You voice was almost cheerful.
 "You don't build a good bridge and then blow it up without having it hurt, but it was worth it."
 He turned to her and took her in his arms.
 This time she was ready.
-Her mouth was warm and soft and wait-
+Her mouth was warm and soft and waiting for his kiss.
 "I love you, Mary," he said gently, "and I'm sorry I had to do it this way.
 I just couldn't waste time telling you.
-There were seven thousand on these There were seven thousand on these two trains, and the army was holding on desperately at Chufeng to give me time to finish the bridge to get them over.
+There were seven thousand on these two trains, and the army was holding on desperately at Chufeng to give me time to finish the bridge to get them over.
 Any other way was hopeless for them."
 "I know," she said.
 "I should have known all along that you weren't hard and cold inside."

-hard and cold inside."
 "Maybe I was once," Bart answered slowly.
 "But I began to get soft the first day you came to the bridge."
-The train relied on the world the first day you came to the bridge."
 The train rolled on through the soft Chinese twilight.
 Red turned his back, and Bart held Mary closely and tenderly in his arms.
-For both of them bridges had lost their im-portance; they had found in one an-other a thing stronger than steel other a thing stronger than steel.
+For both of them bridges had lost their importance; they had found in one another a thing stronger than steel.